 - Telephone number (landline/mobile)

 - Training attendance data

-- All personal data voluntarily provided to PROTECTION UNIT SA (during correspondence, for example)
+- All personal data voluntarily provided to PROTECTION UNIT LTD (during correspondence, for example)

-PROTECTION UNIT SA also automatically collects anonymous information about your use of the Website through cookies.
+PROTECTION UNIT LTD also automatically collects anonymous information about your use of the Website through cookies.

 COLLECTION METHOD FOR PERSONAL DATA